git/git.github.io/rev_news/drafts/edition-109.md

   well worth the trouble, and I am most proud of my work in this area so far.

-  If I had more time I would overhaul the documentation to make things easier to understand.
+  If I had more time, I would overhaul the documentation to make things easier to understand.
 Truly, Git has a very simple conceptual model (thanks to the brilliance of its original author).
 You just have to understand that commits come from one or more other commits (sort of